detasar/my-chat-analytic/README.md

    - **Intent**: Zero-shot classification among specified custom labels (e.g. `upgrade`, `ask_price`, `buy`, etc.).
 4. **`logger.py`** asynchronously logs each record (role, text, sentiment, intent) to a database table named `logs`.
 5. Console output indicates completion, and a `logs.db` file is created locally (if SQLite is used).
+6. Also for a colab run as a proof of execution you can check `notebooks/proof_of_execution_document_for_task1.ipynb`

 ---